BRAINCHN/kuntai/README.md

     }'
 ```

 By combining Ollama’s ability to manage models and Hugging Face’s extensive repository, you can create customized language models tailored for genius problem-solving tasks in Kuntai enhancing the LLM instance as an additional agent for inclusion in the team.
 Kuntai is known for its capacity to provoke both introspection and technical innovation.
+This is a point of release build to test the first instance of Kuntai as a Linux System Adminstrator agent.
+This build is not directly integrated with action-event sequences.